Level: Beginner

 Pros

-They look consistent (and great!) regardless of device or hardware.
+- They look consistent regardless of device or hardware.

 Cons